The 5 most relevant sustainable architecture projects selected by the Holcim Foundation Awards 2025

 For more than twenty years, the Holcim Foundation Awards have celebrated projects worldwide that promote a culture of sustainable building.
-The 2025 award ceremony will take place in Venice, where the five Grand Prizes will also be revealed.
+The projects awarded with the Gran Prize have finally been revealed.

 The Holcim Foundation Awards 2025 are among the most important international recognitions dedicated to sustainable architecture and construction.
 This year’s twenty winning projects – spanning Asia to the Americas, Europe to Africa – showcase innovative visions of building, aligned with Holcim’s commitment to an integrated approach to sustainability.
 Through research and initiatives such as Essential Homes, developed in collaboration with the Norman Foster Foundation, Holcim continues to advocate for a holistic vision of sustainable living.